 3.1.1 The application site is located within the settlement boundary of Bodelwyddan, within the Denbighshire County Council administrative boundary.
 The Glan Clywd Hospital campus in its entirety extends to approximately 18 hectares, located on the northern side of Bodelwyddan.
 Vehicle access to the hospital campus is available from two access points from Rhuddlan Road, the southern access point being provided from a three-arm roundabout junction.
-The planning application site forms two parcels of land within the Glan Clwyd Hospital campus, one in the north west corner of the campus where the proposed mental health unit would be located, currently in use as a car park, and a second land parcel in the north east corner of the campus adjacent to Rhuddlan Road where the multistorey car park building is proposed
+The planning application site sits directly to the south of the main hospital building and north of one of the main car parks.
+The site is currently used as a service yard and for the storage of equipment.